 - IT skills and digital literacy.

-On completion of a RICS accredited degree, you will continue to work towards achieving chartered status in your job.
-To become chartered and a member of RICS, you will need to complete the Assessment of Professional Competence (APC).
+On completion of a RICS-accredited quantity surveying degree, you can start to work towards achieving chartered surveyor status in your job.
+To become chartered and a professional member of RICS, you'll need to complete the Assessment of Professional Competence (APC).
+The APC is a structured training programme that usually lasts around two years (unless you've got significant work experience already).

 What do quantity surveying graduates do?